standardbeagle/ps-claude/README.md

 # ps-claude

 A Windows PowerShell wrapper for the Claude CLI tool that bridges Windows environments with WSL (Windows Subsystem for Linux).
+You must have already have installed claude in your default WSL2 distro.

 ## What it does